Shopify/hydrogen-v1/docs/components/primitive/video.md

 description: The Video component renders a video for the Storefront API's Video object.
 ---

-The `Video` component renders a `video` for the Storefront API's [Video object](https://shopify.dev/api/storefront/reference/products/video).
+The `Video` component renders a video for the Storefront API's [Video object](https://shopify.dev/api/storefront/reference/products/video).

+The component outputs a `video` element.
 You can [customize this component](https://shopify.dev/api/hydrogen/components#customizing-hydrogen-components) using passthrough props.

 ## Example code